oneeve8/kobble-data/content/Tutorial2.md

 A long Tap reveals the options to cut, copy, edit, or share

-A Track has green traitrack (train track),
+A Track has a green train track icon

 Presentation icon (presentation screen),
 Markdown icon (M),
 Link icon (chain),